 The wonders of the Holy Quran can never come to an end, just as the wonders of nature did not come to an end in some previous age, but ever newer ones are constantly appearing.
 The same is true of this holy scripture, so that there is conformity between the word of God and the work of God."

-"God says: 'The treasures of everything are with Us, but We send them down in a known measure' (the Quran, 15:21), and according to need. ...
-This age is, in fact, a time which by its nature requires that the Holy Quran disclose its inner secrets. ...
+1 by its nature requires that the Holy Quran disclose its inner secrets. ...
 In this age, these needs arose to the full.
 Humans made great advances in such knowledge as makes them oppose Islam.
 There is no doubt that, if at this critical time, the knowledge concealed in the Quran does not become manifest, the present-day Ulama by their adherence to simplistic and superficial religious teachings, can never face the opponents. ...
 Everything created by God possesses unlimited wonders within it.
 The pretext that if we accept such subtle points and knowledge from the Quran which the people of the past did not know, then this is being disrespectful to the consensus they agreed upon, ... is a wrong conception of the Mullas.
 Since it is possible that in the present day a property may be discovered in some plant, or such like, which was not known to people of the past, why is it not possible that some wonderful truths may now be found from the Ouran which were not known in the past because at that time there was no need of them?
-Of course, the essentials of faith relating to religious law, which are obligatory in order to be a Muslim, are set down openly in the Holy Ouran for the information of everyone.
+Of course, the essentials of faith relating to religious law, which are obligatory in order to be a Muslim, are set down openly in the Holy Quran for the information of everyone.
 But those points and truths which increase understanding are always being disclosed according to need, and at the time of ever newer evils, new meanings full of wisdom make their appearance. ...